rokde/wordpress-to-markdown/README.md

  binary `wordpress-to-markdown` is within your `$PATH` variable.

 The other way is to install it as your project dependency (like phpunit for example).

+	composer require rokde/wordpress-to-markdown

 Then you can run `vendor/bin/wordpress-to-markdown` within your project.

 ## Usage